Metz to Cochem

 Overview

-This bike and boat tour in Germany, France, and, Luxembourg highlights the heart of Europe following the path of the Moselle River through the land of the ancients.
+This bike and boat tour in Germany, France, and, Luxembourg highlights the heart of Europe, following the path of the Mosel River through the land of the ancients.
 Vineyards climb the mountains and medieval castles and fortresses dot the landscape.

 Highlights